 "...Arbitrator Shyam Das ruled on Dec.
 3, 2015, that the American Postal Workers Union and the National Postal Mail Handlers Union may now go forward with their Step 4 grievances challenging the Postal Service’s decision to close or consolidate approximately 82 mail processing facilities starting January of 2015.
 The grievances had contended that the consolidations violated the PO-408 Handbook, Closures and Consolidations Area Mail Processing (AMP) Guidelines..."Reference: www.apwu.org

 Rat infestation forces post office to stop mail delivery to apartments - Rat infestation forces post office to stop mail delivery to apartments "...Holes directly under the postal mailboxes show where rats have been nesting.
-"Th...3 weeks ago
+"Th...1 month ago